Switchdoctorstu/StuPiMo/README.md

 There are a few Wemo Emulators out there - FAUXMO etc. but i couldn't be bothered to learn python and so needed one written in C.

-Uses WiringPi to operate the GPIO pins so use the -lwiringPi compiler option

-	gcc -o StuPiMoDevice StuPiMoDevice.c -lwiringPi

-To start normally:

-	.\StuPiMoDevice

-Or in verbose mode (Dumps all packets to console)

-	.\StuPiMoDevice -v

 **Stuart's Alexa to Raspberry Pi interface**